 According to Sial (1986) four groups of granitic rocks have been identified in TZD with syn- to post-orogenic emplacement: 1) calc-alkaline, 2) potassic-calc-alkaline, 3) peralkaline and 4) of trondhjemitic affinities.
-Rock compositions vary from tonalites, granodiorites, quartz-syenites, syenites to minor granites.
+Rock compositions vary from tonalites, granodiorites, quartzsyenites, syenites to minor granites.

-Granitic magmatism in the Transversal Zone Domain of the Borborema Province, northeastern Brazil, occurred in three main time intervals: 650-620 Ma, 590-560 Ma and
+Granitic magmatism in the Transversal Zone Domain of the Borborema Province, Northeastern Brazil, occurred in three main time intervals: 650-620 Ma, 590-560 Ma and

-Figure 1 - Schematic map of the main granites of Province Borborema, based on Brito Neves et al. (2000), modified
+Figure 1 - Schematic map of the main granites (in black) of Province Borborema, based on Brito Neves et al. (2013), modified

 545-520 Ma.
-The oldest one is characterized by intrusions of magmatic-epidote (mEp) bearing calc-alkalic (some with trondhjemitic affinities) and high-K calc-alkalic plutons, synkinematic to the main regional foliation, under contractional tectonic regime, the 650-620 Ma group of plutons is compatible with partial fusion of subducted oceanic basaltic crust (mEp-bearing calc-alkalic tonalites/granodiorites, equivalent adakites). to Voluminous intrusions in the 590e560 Ma interval are represented by abundant mEp-free high-K calc-alkalic, peralkalic, ultrapotassic,mEp-bearing high-K calc-alkalic, and less abundant shoshonitic magmas (Sial e Ferreira,
+The oldest one is characterized by intrusions of magmatic-epidote (mEp) bearing calc-alkalic (some with trondhjemitic affinities) and high-K calc-alkalic plutons, synkinematic to the main regional foliation, under contractional tectonic regime. the 650-620 Ma group of plutons is compatible with partial fusion of subducted crust (mEp-bearing oceanic basaltic calc-alkalic equivalent tonalites/granodiorites, adakites). to Voluminous intrusions in the 590e560 Ma interval are represented by abundant mEp-free high-K calc-alkalic, peralkalic, ultrapotassic,mEp-bearing high-K calc-alkalic, and less abundant shoshonitic magmas (Sial e Ferreira, 2015).

-The calc-alkaline suite of rocks is widespread in island arcs and active continental margins, with tholeitic lavas dominating the volcanic front, and alkaline lavas dominating the backarc regions, although not exclusively in this type of geological environment (Sheth et al., 2002).
+The calc-alkaline suite of rocks is widespread in island arcs and active continental margins, with tholeiitic lavas dominating the volcanic front, and alkaline lavas dominating the backarc regions, although not exclusively in this type of geological environment (Sheth et al., 2002).
 This suite can be classified into low-K, medium-K, high-K and shoshonitic suites, based on their potassium and silica contents.